 Annette brought her southern charm to the Keewaydin in 2014 as the Foundation Office Manager.
 Always a smiling face and a friendly voice, Annette works closely with the parents of Keewaydin Temagami campers.
 Whether it’s arranging travel, answering questions, or keeping on top of the Keewaydin Temagami staff, Annette’s got her finger on the pulse.
 In her free time, Annette is a musician at heart and can be heard all over Vermont, she is also an amazing cook and mother of six.
-Annette lives in Bridport, VT with her family and their two toy poodles.
+Annette lives in Bridport, VT with her family.

-Abby came to Keewaydin in 2005 as camper on one of Keewaydin Temagami’s long trips.
-After completing her Bay Trip in 2006, Abby Joined the staff at Keewaydin Temagami, where she has been on the trip staff since 2007.
-At the Foundation, Abby manages Keewaydin’s publications, digital marketing, annual fund outreach and promotion of alumni events.
-Abby loves being outside – whether it’s carving up the ski slopes, paddling the Otter Creek, or adding to her life bird list!
-Originally from Massachusetts, Abby resides in Rutland, Vermont.
+Abby came to Keewaydin in 2005 as a camper on one of Keewaydin Temagami’s long trips.
+After completing her Bay Trip, Abby joined the staff at Keewaydin Temagami, where was on the trip staff between 2007 and 2016.
+Joining the Foundation in 2012, Abby manages Keewaydin’s print and digital marketing, annual fund campaigns, and alumni events.
+Abby loves being outside – whether it’s carving up the ski slopes, paddling, or adding to her life bird list!
+Originally from Massachusetts, Abby resides in Vermont.

 Katie Johnson, Business Manager, EMAIL

 Katie came to Keewaydin in 2014 after spending 23 years at the ACSWD in Middlebury.
 Quick with a laugh or sound advice, she brings her wealth of experience to handle all billing and accounting matters for the Foundation and its programs.
 In her free time Katie enjoys cooking, gardening, visiting the ocean and spending time with friends and family.
 Katie lives in Brandon, Vermont with her husband and two children.